What is Nature Connection?

 -

-our interconnection with ourselves, each other and the wider world of which we are a part
+our interconnected relationship with ourselves, each other and with the wider natural world, of which we are a part

-All three things as nature.
+All three things as one.
+As Nature.
+One Health.
 One living, breathing, interacting thing; a reciprocal relationship in constant conversation, exchange and community with each other.
-Living in a time and a culture in the West that can so often feel steeped in a separation story, it offers us a framework rooted in connection; to remember that what we do to one, is what we do to another.
+What we do to one, is what we do to another.

 Book in a chat